What Can I Learn From Taking A Bipolar Test?

 Consider keeping a mood diary

-If your thoughts race, keeping a record of daily moods, treatments, sleep, activities, and feelings may help you identify inciting events, effective treatment options, and when treatment needs to be adjusted.
+If your thoughts race, keeping a record of daily moods, treatments, sleep, activities, and feelings may help identify triggers, effective treatment options, and when treatment needs to be adjusted.

 Many teens and their families seek support from a counselor when experiencing symptoms of bipolar disorder.
 If you don’t feel like your normal self or think you may have this disorder, you might ask your caregivers to make an appointment with a mental health professional.